Below is a lengthy article about many aspects of the game DUNGEONS OF CHAOS.

 You can set the step speed/delay at which the party moves in the OPTIONS menu, which in the main view is displayed as a white option sign.
 We recommend you play around with that as it gives a different feel depending on device, and the default may not be the most enjoyable setting on each device.

-There are many things that you can do in this main view, but let’s start with what you see first:
+There are many things that you can do in this main view, and if you are playing on PC or Mac or Linux, pressing TAB at any time in any screen shows all available key controls.
+But let’s start with what you see first:

 In the middle of the screen is a tiled display of your surroundings.
-You can use the magnifying glass at the top left to make it larger, for exampel if you are using a smaller smartphone.
+You can use the magnifying glass at the top left to make it larger, for example if you are using a phone and not a desktop and monitor.
 It is a representation of what you see and what you know.
 It can show you obstacles, items of interest, features of the land, monsters, entrances and exits, as well as chests and doors and NPCs (non-player characters with whom you can talk or trade or train).

 On the right hand side you will see a message box and location name at the top.
 Below that is a bit of space for 3 possible spells that are active in map view mode.
 Below that are the 6 characters, with their health and mana bars (red and blue) which indicate the proportionate amount left.
 Health and mana recovers over time, more quickly when resting compared to walking.
 If you click on a player it will open the stats+inventory view, which we will explain in more detail below.